api3dao/airnode/docker/README.md

 This is a Docker container that can:

 - Start/stop a local NPM registry Docker container
-- Build and publish NPM packages to both local and official (TODO) NPM registry
+- Build and publish NPM packages to both local and official NPM registry
-- Build Docker containers from both local and official NPM packages
+- Build and publish Docker containers from both local and official NPM packages

 The container uses so called Docker-in-Docker method to build packages and Docker container in the clean Dockerized environment.